usnistgov/800-63-3/sp800-63a/sec4_ial.md

 At IAL 3, identity proofing SHOULD be performed in person.
 "Virtual in-person" identity proofing MAY be employed by a CSP as an equivalent process to in-person identity proofing.
 Remote proofing SHALL NOT be performed.

 Any such "virtual in-person" identity proofing and enrollment transaction SHALL meet the following requirements, in addition to the IAL 3 validation and verification requirements specified in [Section 5.2.
-Identity Evidence Validation](sec5_proofing.md#validate) and [Section 5.3.
-Identity Verification](sec5_proofing.md#verify):
+Identity Evidence Validation](sec5_proofing.html#validate) and [Section 5.3.
+Identity Verification](sec5_proofing.html#verify):

 1. The CSP SHALL monitor the entire identity proofing transaction, from which the applicant SHALL NOT depart during the identity proofing session.
 For example, by a continuous high-resolution video transmission of the applicant.
 2. The CSP SHAll require all actions taken by the applicant during the enrollment and identity proofing process are visible.
 4. All digital verification of evidence (e.g., via chip or wireless technologies) SHALL be performed by scanners and sensors that are integrated into the solution and in the entire field of view of the camera and the remote, live operator.
 5. Collection of biometrics SHALL be done in such a way that ensures that the biometric is collected from the applicant, and not another individual.
-All biometric requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](../sp800-63b/sec5_authenticators.md#biometric_use) apply.
+All biometric requirements in [SP 800-63B, Section 5.2.3 Biometric Considerations](../sp800-63b/sec5_authenticators.html#biometric_use) apply.
 6. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the identity proofing and registration session.
-7. The CSP SHOULD have a live operator participate in-person with the applicant for the entirely of the identity proofing and registration session.
+7. A CSP SHOULD have a live operator participate in-person with the applicant for the entirely of the identity proofing and registration session.
 8. The CSP SHALL have the live operator view the biometric source (e.g.,fingers or face) for presence of non-natural materials.
 6. The CSP SHALL require operators to have undergone a training program to detect potential fraud.
 7. The CSP SHALL employ tamper detection and resistance features appropriate for the environment in which it is located.
 For example, a kiosk located in a restricted area or one where it is monitored by a trusted individual requires less tamper detection than one that is located in a semi-public area such as a retail store.